Norfolk, Virginia: Colonial era

 Norfolk developed in the late-seventeenth century as a "Half Moone" fort was constructed and 50 acre were acquired from local natives of the Powhatan Confederacy in exchange for 10,000 pounds of tobacco.
 The House of Burgesses established the "Towne of Lower Norfolk County" in 1680.
 In 1691, a final county subdivision took place when Lower Norfolk County split to form Norfolk County (included in present-day cities of Norfolk, Chesapeake, and parts of Portsmouth) and Princess Anne County (present-day Virginia Beach).

 Norfolk was incorporated in 1705.
 In 1730, a tobacco inspection site was located here.
 According to the Tobacco Inspection Act, the inspection was "At Norfolk Town, upon the fort land, in the County of Norfolk; and Kemp's Landing, in Princess Anne, under one inspection."
 In 1736 George II granted it a royal charter as a borough.
-By 1775, Norfolk developed into what contemporary observers argued was the most prosperous city in Virginia.
 It was an important port for exporting goods to the British Isles and beyond.

-Mercantile ties with the British Empire bolstered Norfolk's base of Loyalist support during the early part of the American Revolution but were insufficient to allow the Royal Governor of Virginia John Murray, 4th Earl of Dunmore to make Norfolk his new capital after fleeing Williamsburg in 1775.
-On New Year's Day, 1776, Lord Dunmore's fleet of three ships shelled the city of Norfolk for more than eight hours.
-The gunfire, combined with fires started by the British and spread by the Patriots, destroyed more than 800 buildings, constituting nearly two-thirds of the city.
-Patriot forces destroyed the remaining buildings for strategic reasons the following month.
-Ultimately, Colonel Woodford drove Dunmore into exile, ending more than 168 years of British rule in Virginia.
+After the American Revolution forced the Royal Governor of Virginia, John Murray, 4th Earl of Dunmore, to flee from Williamsburg, he made Norfolk the new capital of Virginia in 1775.
+Norfolk's 6,250 residents were primarily Loyalist because the British government had granted trade monopolies to many of their businesses.
+After losing at the Battle of Great Bridge that December, Lord Dunmore partially destroyed the city with naval cannonading.
+On January 16, 1776, the Patriots' Fourth Virginia Convention agreed to destroy most remaining homes to prevent Dunmore from using the city to amass British troops and runaway slaves.